-Based in Southsea, UK, Mister Samo explores the trans experience, mental health, and celebrates the importance of visibility.
+Based in Southsea, UK, Mister Samo explores the trans experience, mental health, and the importance of visibility.

 Based in Portland, Oregon, Ace Troy's work often features a mash-up of pop culture iconography, mixed with sarcasm.
 In 2019, Ace announced on his Instagram account that he was a trans man.